 Just because a gaming headset is bulky and cheap, doesn’t mean it can’t be shine with a lightweight build and comfortable aesthetics.
 Razer has done more than just dabble in the pro-gaming industry, crafting a host of stellar computer mice and keyboards in the process, and the Razer Carcharias is a prime example the company’s foray is paying off.
 The sleek, all-black headset sports a foam lined headband and earcups, along with a unidirectional capable of bending a full 270 degrees, and touts a lengthy cable measuring that measures just shy of 10 feet.
 Like many headsets on our list, the Kraken Pro boasts in-line controls for adjusting volume and muting audio, but it doesn’t attempt to create the robust virtual surround sound like the XP Seven or Tritton Warhead.
 However, the simple plug-and-play setup and resulting audio via the two 40-mm stereo drivers more than make up for the absent features, delivering excellent bass response and matching chat quality.
 The high-end admittedly does sound a bit muted and the mic lets in a fair amount of outside noise, but not enough you should be swayed if gaming is your primary purpose for the headset.

-It’s not the hearty feature set that makes the Razer Carcharias a standout, but the general lack thereof.
+It’s not the hearty feature set that makes thea standout, but the general lack thereof.
 The sound is exceptional given the price, and the exterior design remains comfortable during extended gaming sessions where others fall short.
 If the Turtle Beach Ear Force X12 isn’t appealing, then Kraken’s budget offering may be the next best thing.

 Insten Gaming Headset

-You can still find brand new Insten Gaming Headsets, specifically made for Xbox 360 in 2020.
+You can still find a brand new, specifically made for Xbox 360 in 2020.
 They plug into the bottom of the controller and serve as a way to listen to in-game audio, as well as giving you the ability to chat with friends.
 It’s not the fanciest headset for Xbox 360, but it’ll get the job done.
 Plus, it’s one of the only headsets for the console that you can still purchase new.
 For $11.99, it isn’t much of an investment.

 - The best headphones under $100